Torit Airport

 Torit Airport is an airport serving the town of Torit, in South Sudan.

 Location

-Torit Airport (IATA: n/a, ICAO: HSTR) is located in Torit County, Imatong State, in the town of Torit, near the International border with the Republic of Uganda.
+Torit Airport (IATA: n/a, ICAO: HSTR) is located in Torit County, Eastern Equatoria, in the town of Torit, near the International border with the Republic of Uganda.
 The airport is located to the northeast of the central business district of the town.

 This location lies approximately 120 km, by air, east of Juba International Airport, the largest airport in South Sudan.
 The geographic coordinates of Torit Airport are: 4° 24' 40.00"N, 32° 34' 44.00"E (Latitude: 4.411110; Longitude: 32.578890).
 This airport sits at an elevation of 615 m above sea level.
 The airport has a single unpaved runway, the dimensions of which are not publicly known at this time.

 Overview

 Torit Airport is a small civilian airport that serves the town of Torit and surrounding communities.
 There are no known scheduled airlines serving this airport at this time.